WasatchPhotonics/EnlightenMobile/README_TARGETS.md

 # iOS Notes

 - If you don't set your permissions right in Info.plist, the whole thing dies (SIGABRT) at launch with nary an error message or usable stack-trace.
-I blame that on iOS being based on C, whilst Android has thick layers of exception-catching Java.
+I blame that on iOS being based on [Objective] C, whilst Android has thick layers of exception-catching Java.

 # Future Targets